The Mystery of a 1969 Jimi Hendrix Photo Gets Solved

 One of his favorite Hendrix performances is the much-bootlegged Royal Albert Hall show from London, filmed on Feb.
 24, 1969.
 The show has never been released commercially but has always been popular on the underground circuit.

-Several months ago, Manou saw a photo from that moment, posted on a private Jimi Hendrix Facebook group.
+Manou saw a photo from that moment posted on a private Jimi Hendrix Facebook group.
 Intrigued at whom the child might be, Manou embraced this as yet another new challenge.
 He posted the photo across a variety of other Hendrix discussion groups and several days later he had his answer as to the child’s identity.

 Charlie and his brother Jake led a strangely colorful and nomadic life through their formative early years.
-When their parents split up in the late-60s, the boys stayed primarily with the father while still taking occasional quixotic excursions with their mom.
+When their parents split up in the late ’60s, the boys stayed primarily with the father while taking occasional quixotic excursions with their mom.

 As for Manou, once he found out the child’s identity, he reached out to Weber via email and made contact.
-Weber, who will turn 50 this year, had never even seen the photo before.
+Weber, now in his 50s, had never even seen the photo before.
 Manou put Ultimate Classic Rock in touch with Weber, now living in Turkey, who told us just how shocked and pleased he was to see the photo.

 “To open up an email and see piece of your past looking at you like that was just extraordinary,” he said.
 “I’ve never seen the picture before, but I remember very clearly being backstage before the photo happened.
 My father introduced me to Hendrix.
 Of course they were all doing ridiculous amounts of chemicals when we met.
 But Hendrix put me up on his shoulders.
 He was just a lovely guy; a beautiful guy with lovely energy.”